An Introduction to Robots in Quorum

 - System Volume Information (folder)

-After the card is inserted, turn on the robot by holding down the center button found on the front side of the brick, as shown here:
+After the card is inserted, we turn on the robot by holding down the center button found on the front side of the brick, as shown here:

 In about a second, the LED light surrounding the robot's buttons should display a red light, indicating that the robot is starting up, as shown here: